Oracle third-party support is:

 - Preparation and Planning: Before the contract with the new provider begins, complete most of the planning, as discussed in the “How to Move” section.
 In this phase, set clear goals and expectations.
 Define what success looks like in the first 3, 6, and 12 months of third-party support.
 For example, one goal might be “resolve high-priority incidents within X hours consistently” or “achieve 100% compliance with tax updates for our PeopleSoft HR by year-end.”
 Having these goals helps align the provider’s team with your business objectives from the start.

-- Transition (Cutover) Period: As Oracle support expires and the third-party takes over, have a brief overlap if possible.
+- Transition (Cutover) Period: As Oracle support expires and the third-party provider takes over, a brief overlap will occur, if possible.
 Some companies time it so that the third-party contract begins a week or two before Oracle support fully ends, allowing for parallel access.
 While Oracle will not officially work on issues once you’ve stopped paying, you can use this overlap for final preparations.
 More importantly, ensure that on Day 1 of third-party support, all users know where to go for help.
-Typically, the new provider will hold a kick-off meeting or provide a welcome pack with support contact information, instructions on how to report issues, an escalation matrix, and other relevant details.
+Typically, the new provider will hold a kick-off meeting or provide a welcome pack with support contact information, instructions on reporting issues, an escalation matrix, and other relevant details.
 Internally, update any documentation or intranet pages that instructed staff to contact Oracle support – now it should point to the new provider’s help desk.

 Recommendations: